 Divorce proceedings may involve untangling and dividing financial assets between both partners.
-In some marriages, one partner may earn considerably more than the other, as the couple may have taken up different roles to support their children.
-In such cases, there is a possibility that the court will award alimony to the lesser- or non-earning spouse when they separate.
+In some marriages, one partner may earn considerably more than the other, as the couple may have undertaken different roles within the family unitn.
+In such cases, there is a possibility that the court will award alimony, or spousal support as it is called in many states, to the

-If you are going through a divorce, then understanding about alimony can help you handle such issues.
+If you are considering going through a divorce, then understanding the concept of alimony can help guide your decision making process.

-Read this MomJunction post to know about alimony, the payment rules, duration, and more.
+Read the following MomJunction post to know about alimony, the payment rules, duration, and much more.

 What Is Alimony?

 Once the divorce is finalized, or temporary orders are issued during the pendency of a divorce, one spouse may be required to pay spousal support to the other spouse for a specified period.
 This amount is paid either during the divorce in the form of temporary orders or at the conclusion of the divorce a divorce is known as alimony.

 These payments are meant to support the lesser- or non-earning spouse and help them become financially independent.
 In other words, the amount helps the receiving spouse to maintain a similar lifestyle that they were used to during the marriage and used to launch the other into their new life

 In some cases, temporary alimony or pendente lite alimony may be paid to the spouse until the divorce is finalized.
 Once the divorce is finalized, alimony may or may not be awarded.
 If awarded, that alimony need not be the same as the temporary alimony; it can be higher or lower than that.